clydewatts1/retail_customer_cat_using_mcp_poc_version01/README.md

 # Retail Customer Segmentation using Machine Learning POC

-This is a proof of concept project that demonstrates customer segmentation based on retail sales data using fuzzy clustering and neural network approaches.
+This is a proof of concept project that demonstrates customer segmentation based on retail sales data using fuzzy clustering, neural network, and Gaussian Mixture Model (GMM) approaches.
 The clustering results are enriched with meaningful descriptions and metadata for AI agent-driven customer interactions.

 ## Overview

 This POC implements:
-- **Synthetic Data Generation**: Creates realistic retail customer sales data
+- **Synthetic Data Generation**: Creates realistic retail customer sales data with hierarchical product structure
 - **Fuzzy C-Means Clustering**: Soft clustering that allows customers to belong to multiple segments with varying degrees
 - **Neural Network Clustering**: Deep learning-based clustering using autoencoders
+- **GMM Clustering**: Probabilistic clustering using Gaussian Mixture Models with uncertainty quantification
 - **Cluster Enrichment**: Adds human-readable descriptions, segment names, and interaction strategies
 - **AI Agent Integration**: Exports data in a format suitable for AI agents to perform customer interactions